AashishTangnami/AashishTangnamiMgr/README.md

 - 👋 Hi, I’m @AashishTangnamiMgr
-- 👀 I’m interested in AI/Mobile APP Development/ SoftwareEngineering
+- 👀 I’m interested in AI/DataScience/ SoftwareEngineering / ProblemSolving
-- 🌱 I’m currently learning AI
+- 🌱 I’m currently studying AI and Data Science
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on AI/Data Science
-- 📫 How to reach me ...
+- 📫 Reach out me in linkedin https://www.linkedin.com/in/aashish-tangnami-mgr-48585613b/

 <!---
 AashishTangnamiMgr/AashishTangnamiMgr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.